kiwihosting/kiwi-docs/src/content/docs/guides/Minecraft/Java/Errors/exeption-in-server-tick-loop.md

 ---
-title: Minecraft Java Session Lock Fix
+title: Minecraft Java Exception In Tick Loop Fix
-description: A comprehensive guide to fix "Failed to check session lock" erorr.
+description: A comprehensive guide to fixing the exception in tick loop error.
 ---

-A comprehensive guide to fix "Failed to check session lock" erorr.
+A comprehensive guide to fixing the exception in tick loop error.

 ## Introduction

-This guide will walk you through the process of fixing the "net.Minecraft.server.WorldConlictException: Failed to check session lock, aborting." error.
+This guide will walk you through the process of fixing the "java.lang.NullPointerException: Exception in server tick loop at net.minecraft.server.v1_7_R3.JsonList.load(JsonList.java:171)" error.

 ## Prerequisites